Double soft current at one-loop in QCD: Soft Factorization and tree level amplitude

-In the second step of Eq.~(\ref{feynRule1}) we use the fact the fields along $n_i$ direction has space-like distance to those in the direction $n_j$, so we only need one time-ordering operator $\rm T$.
-And $\bm\cF$ denotes the Fourier transformation of position space Green function into momentum space, thus the bracket equals the sum of all Feynman diagrams with incoming state corresponding to vacuum $\Omega$, outgoing lines on the mass shell corresponding to the states $\beta$, and lines off the mass shell (including propagators) corresponding to the gauge field operators $ n_i\cdot A^{a_1} \dots n_j\cdot A^{b_l}$.
-The multiplicity of the Green functions always cancels with the factors $m!\,l!$.
+In the second step of Eq.~(\ref{feynRule1}), we use the fact the fields along the directions $n_i$ and $n_j$ are space-like separated, so only a single time-ordering operator $\rm T$ is required.
+The symbol $\bm\cF$ denotes the Fourier transform of position-space Green function into momentum space.
+The resulting expression in the bracket then equals the sum of all Feynman diagrams with incoming state corresponding to vacuum $\Omega$, on-shell outgoing lines corresponding to states in $\beta$, and lines off the mass shell (including propagators) corresponding to the gauge field operators $ n_i\cdot A^{a_1} \dots n_j\cdot A^{b_l}$.
+The multiplicity of the Green functions precisely cancels with the combinatoric factors $m!\,l!$.
+To illustrate the computation of the soft matrix element, we begin with a tree-level example of double soft gluons of momenta $q_{2,3}$~\cite{Catani:1999ss} ,